influxdata/docs-v2/content/influxdb/cloud-serverless/guides/api-compatibility/v1/_index.md

   - /influxdb/cloud-serverless/reference/client-libraries/
 ---

-Use the InfluxDB v1 API `/write` and `/query` endpoints with v1 workloads that you bring to {{% cloud-name %}}.
+Use the InfluxDB v1 API `/write` and `/query` endpoints with v1 workloads that you bring to {{% product-name %}}.
 The v1 endpoints work with username/password authentication and existing InfluxDB 1.x tools and code.
 The InfluxDB v1 API `/write` endpoint works with InfluxDB 1.x client libraries and the [Telegraf v1 Output Plugin](/telegraf/v1.26/plugins/#output-influxdb).
 The InfluxDB v1 API `/query` endpoint supports InfluxQL and third-party integrations like [Grafana](https://grafana.com).

-Learn how to authenticate requests, adjust request parameters for existing v1 workloads, and find compatible tools for writing and querying data stored in an {{% cloud-name %}} database.
+Learn how to authenticate requests, adjust request parameters for existing v1 workloads, and find compatible tools for writing and querying data stored in an {{% product-name %}} database.

 <!-- TOC -->